QizhiPei/BioT5/README.md

 ## Data
 The datasets for fine-tuning with instruction format can be downloaded from [HuggingFace 🤗](https://huggingface.co/datasets/QizhiPei/BioT5_finetune_dataset).
 We don't wrap the dataset into HuggingFace Dataset format but only use it to store our data.
-You need to clone it by:
+If you don't clone the BioT5 recursively `git clone https://github.com/QizhiPei/BioT5.git --recursive`, you need to manually clone it by:
 ```bash
 git clone https://huggingface.co/datasets/QizhiPei/BioT5_finetune_dataset data
 ```